-The 2016 autumnal equinox for the Northern Hemisphere (spring equinox for the Southern Hemisphere) will take place on Thursday, September 22, at 14:21 UTC.
-At this special moment – the instant of the September equinox – the midday sun is at zenith, or straight overhead, as seen from Earth’s equator.
+The 2017 autumnal equinox for the Northern Hemisphere (spring equinox for the Southern Hemisphere) will take place on Friday, September 22, at 20:02 UTC.
+At this special moment – the instant of the September equinox – the sun is at zenith, or straight overhead, as seen from Earth’s equator.
 That’s the meaning of equinox.
 The September equinox sun crosses the sky’s equator, going from north to south.

 Who will see the sun overhead at the moment of this year’s equinox?
-If you were on the sun on September 22 at 14:21 UTC, you’d see the hemisphere of Earth shown in the simulated image below.
-Looks like you’d have to be on a ship in the Atlantic Ocean, just to the east of Brazil, to see the sun directly exactly directly overhead at noon on this equinox, at the exact moment of the equinox.
+If you were on the sun on September 22 at 20:02 UTC, you’d see the hemisphere of Earth shown in the simulated image below.
+Looks like you’d have to be on a ship in the Pacific Ocean, some 38o south of San Francisco, California, to see the sun directly exactly directly overhead at noon at the exact moment of the equinox.

 But no matter.
 Everyone along Earth’s equator on the day of the equinox – and for a day or two before and after it – will experience that noonday sun more or less overhead.